 Germs on Your Phone

-We live in a world connected by smartphones – some of which are becoming more and more like full-service computers that fit perfectly in the palm of our hand.
-With the average American checking their phone 80 times per day and people actually developing separation anxiety from their devices, knowing the risks that come along with consistent use is important.
+We live in a world connected by smartphones.
+Some of these phones are becoming more and more like full-service computers that fit perfectly in the palm of our hand.
+With the average American checking their phone 144 times per day and people actually developing separation anxiety from their devices, knowing the risks that come along with consistent use is important.

 We’ve all heard the scary stories of phones causing beds to ignite and the warnings that too much screen time can cause cancer, but these scenarios are not the norm.
 Fire-causing phones are usually caused by manufacturer defects and no direct link to cancer has been found.